jaeteekae/pintergram/README.md

 NOTE: auth README.md can be found in Assignments/Auth

-No Python packages were used.
+No Python packages were used

 Dependencies:
 * Django==1.7.4